May 15 – 16 | San Francisco | Hilton Union Square

 Location: Continental Ballroom 8 – 9

-Generative AI is generating a lot of buzz for its potential to narrow educational gaps, promising to make learning accessible to anyone with a device and internet connection.
+Generative AI is creating a lot of buzz for its potential to narrow educational gaps, promising to make learning accessible to anyone with a device and internet connection.
 Yet there is critical work to be done to ensure that all students actually benefit from AI.
-This session will explore how students are taking the lead to redefine and influence AI’s role in their schools, colleges, and future workplaces.
+In this session, we will candidly discuss the challenges and opportunities presented by AI, prompting us to consider how best to empower young people and ensure AI aligns with their dreams for the future.

 Location: Golden Gate Ballroom